'Divergent' teen warriors defeat 'Muppets' at box office

-LOS ANGELES/NEW YORK Dystopian thriller "Divergent," the story of a society that divides people based on personality traits, dominated weekend movie charts with $56 million in U.S. and Canadian ticket sales, kicking off a new franchise for "Hunger Games" producer Lions Gate Entertainment Corp.
+LOS ANGELES/NEW YORK Dystopian thriller "Divergent," the story of a society that divides people based on personality traits, dominated weekend movie charts with $56 million in U.S. and Canadian ticket sales, kicking off a new franchise for "Hunger Games" producer Lions Gate Entertainment Corp LGF.N.

-Walt Disney Co family comedy "Muppets Most Wanted" finished in second place, nabbing $16.5 million from Friday through Sunday, according to estimates provided by Rentrak.
-Animated "Mr. Peabody & Sherman," produced by Dreamworks Animation Inc, took the No. 3 slot with $11.7 million.
+Walt Disney Co (DIS.N) family comedy "Muppets Most Wanted" finished in second place, nabbing $16.5 million from Friday through Sunday, according to estimates provided by Rentrak.
+Animated "Mr. Peabody & Sherman," produced by Dreamworks Animation Inc DWA.O, took the No. 3 slot with $11.7 million.

 "Divergent" is adapted from a popular series of young adult novels by newcomer author Veronica Roth.
 Ahead of the weekend, forecasters had predicted the film would debut with between $50 million and $68 million in North American (U.S. and Canadian) ticket sales.